barbagroup/PetIBM/doc/markdowns/installation.md

 ---

+## PetIBM examples

+We provide some examples!
+Input files are located in `$PETIBM_DIR`, but can be copied to another directory with

+    make copy-examples EXAMPLES_DIR=<directory>

+`EXAMPLES_DIR` is optional and the default directory is the folder `examples` in the top build directory.

+---

 ## Optional: using NVIDIA AmgX to solve linear systems on multiple GPUs

 PetIBM implements the possibility to solve linear systems on CUDA-capable GPU devices using the NVIDIA [AmgX](https://github.com/NVIDIA/AMGX) library.